MicrosoftDocs/power-platform/power-platform/admin/business-continuity-disaster-recovery.md

 **Failover** is the process of switching to a designated geo-secondary replica of all the systems and data from your primary production site.
 At the completion of failover operation your production environment will be accessible from the geo-secondary site.

 > [!IMPORTANT]
-> While the Finance and Operations apps are operating in the secondary region after a failover - maintenance, package deployments, Financial Reporting and Power BI reporting are unavailable.
+> While the Finance and Operations apps are operating in the secondary region after a failover maintenance, package deployments, Financial Reporting, and Power BI reporting are unavailable.

 **Failback** operation is the process of returning production to its original location after a disaster or a scheduled maintenance period.